 My Magic Number

-I have around 30 individual stocks.
+I have under 30 individual stocks.
 See my portfolio for the details.

 However, all the Canadian banks are somewhat the same to me.
-Rather than invest in just one, I went wide to avoid too much exposure to just one bank.
+Rather than invest in just one, I went wide with the best one to avoid too much exposure to just one bank.